 So, how do I make it in 30 minutes?

-There is one, and only one, shortcut that I have been able to figure out that makes this dish, well, possible to make at home for a normal person with a job or a kid or really any other non-pho priorities: bone broth.
-Packaged bone broth, specifically.
-Remember from this post that bone broth is the long-simmered version of your typical chicken stock, with an exponentially longer cooking time and an equally more complex flavor and texture profile.
-Pho broth is essentially bone broth, and these days, really good quality bone broth is available in stores and online – making your homemade pho about 80% done as soon as you open the carton.
-And that’s how you get from 3- millennia pho to 30 minute pho.
+Pho broth is one type of bone broth, and these days, really good quality bone broth is available in stores and online – making your homemade pho about 80% done as soon as you open the carton.
+And that’s how you get from many-hour pho to 30 minute pho.

-My go-to bone broth lately has been Kettle & Fire ‘s 100% grass fed, organic broth, because you can find it either at Whole Foods (or other retailers), or online (via their website or Amazon) and because it is the real deal.
 Remember how we (briefly) discussed the difference between stock and broth?
 TL;DR: stock is great for flavor and reducing waste by making the most of your chicken carcass.
 But broth, the longer, more slowly simmered version, is the real nutrition powerhouse.
 It is packed with amino acids that help your body rebuild tissue and heal.
-Amino acids were – and continue to be – an absolutely essential component of my gut-healing protocol (if you’re new here, I had/have severe leaky gut, which was/is one of the causes of all my food intolerances, and which I am still working to heal), so I try to get it everywhere I can.

 The amino acids in bone broth also improve the health of your joints and skin, resulting in benefits like reduced joint pain in people suffering from arthritis, helping the body heal wounds more quickly, and – as I said- helping to heal and seal the intestinal wall.
 It’s important to point out (because this was news to me when I started my healing protocol) that many people – even ones eating healthy diets, full of vegetables and high quality meats – don’t get enough amino acids in their diets.